Creating webhooks

 Let's create a webhook in the Campaign Manager to send some data from Talon.One.
 The objective is to simulate how we can trigger an email sent by an external platform.

-Let's use Webhook.site as recipient of our webhook.
+Let's use Webhook.site as the recipient of our webhook.
 Webhook.site allows us to inspect the content of our webhook.

 We want to send the following data: